-In the face of this situation, the Washington Office on Latin America (WOLA), the University Institute on Democracy, Peace and Security (IUDPAS) of Honduras, the University Institute of Public Opinion (IUDOP) of the José Simeón Cañas Central American University (UCA) of El Salvador, and the Myrna Mack Foundation (FMM) of Guatemala have developed a tool for monitoring and evaluating the policies and strategies currently being implemented in Guatemala, Honduras, and El Salvador to reduce insecurity and violence, strengthen the rule of law, improve transparency and accountability, protect human rights, and fight corruption.
+Against this backdrop, the Washington Office on Latin America (WOLA), the University Institute on Democracy, Peace Security (IUDPAS) of Honduras, the Myrna Mack Foundation (FMM) of Guatemala, and the University Institute for Public Opinion (Iudop) of the José Simeón Cañas Central American University (UCA) of El Salvador have developed a tool for monitoring and evaluating the policies and strategies currently being implemented in Guatemala, Honduras, and El Salvador to reduce insecurity and violence, strengthen the rule of law, improve transparency and accountability, protect human rights, and fight corruption.
 This initiative has been made possible thanks to the support of the Latin America Division of the Swiss Agency for Development and Cooperation, the Tinker Foundation, the Seattle International Foundation (SIF), and the Moriah Fund.

-THE CENTRAL AMERICAN MONITOR
+THE CENTRAL AMERICA MONITOR